jimhigson/oboe.js/writing/main/1_Abstract.md

 providing a framework in which it is acceptable to partially restructure the format in which a resource is expressed whilst maintaining compatibility with interoperating systems.

-A critique is made of imperative methods under which items of interest are programmatically extracted from a resource once retrieved.
-Following from this critique, a declarative alternative is presented under which the identification of items of interest is possible prior to a resource having been retrieved in its entirety.
-The declarative syntax is integrated into a framework which ties this method of identification into a wider scheme of object detection within streaming resources.
+A critique is made of current practice, under which resources are entirely retrieved before items of interest are extracted programmatically.
+An alternative is presented allowing the specification of items of interest in a declarative syntax, to be returned incrementally while the resource is still streaming.

+This declarative syntax is
+integrated into a framework which ties this method of identification into a wider scheme of object detection within streaming resources.